Which Decking Substructure do I use?

 Plastic and HDPE support posts for decking

-These are perfect acceptable post option but only for decking platforms under 600mm off the ground.
+These are perfectly acceptable post options but only for decking platforms under 600mm off the ground.
 In hot climates, they become flexible and may not support the platform intended use and fall short of the correct kN loading in accordance with EC5 guidelines for decking construction.

-If using HDPE, it essential that stainless steel through bolts, plate and shake proof washers and nylock nuts are used.
+If using HDPE, it is essential that stainless steel through bolts, plate and shake-proof washers and nylock nuts are used.
 Always in pairs and of sheer strength to observe the structural loading of 1.5kN/Sq./M for domestic and 4kN/Sq./M for commercial.

 Steel support posts for decking

 Probably the best choice for most decking platforms above the ground.
-Either an RSJ (Rolled Steel Joist in an I beam section) or PFC (Parallel Flange Channel in a C shape beam) set into concrete will provide much more than a life time of worry free decking post support.
+Either an RSJ (Rolled Steel Joist in an I beam section) or PFC (Parallel Flange Channel in a C shape beam) set into the concrete will provide much more than a lifetime of worry-free decking post support.
 8mm steel in galvanised is best to ensure also protection again corrosion.

-When connection your timber joists it is best done with 2 x 3mm square plate washers and fix with M12 nuts and bots in stainless.
+When connecting your timber joists it is best done with 2 x 3mm square plate washers and fix with M12 nuts and bolts in stainless.
 The washers create a gap for water to run off and air to circulate.
 This will add years to your structure before rotting.

 Decking Post Ground Anchors or Post shoe